cynic-net/dent/doc/DEVEL.md

 use that; otherwise it will use `sudo docker` instead.
-If neither of these methods work you can set the `DOCKER_HOST` environment variable to a socket you can use to access the daemon; in some cases the `dockerd-proxy` command in the directory above this one may help with this.
+If neither of these methods work you can set the `DOCKER_HOST` environment variable to a socket you can use to access the daemon; in some cases the `dockerd-proxy` command included in this package may help with this.

 The tests consist of two parts:
 1. The "non-build" tests that check `dent` functionality outside of